Investor Cash Flow (DSCR) loans

 So what is a good DSCR?

 While it varies between lenders, typically anything above 1.2 is usually considered good, and anything above 1.5 is considered great.
 1.0 means the investor is getting exactly the same amount of rent as their monthly payments.
-We calculate DSCR by dividing PITIA (monthly principal, interest, taxes, insurance and association dues) by the gross monthly rent.
+We calculate DSCR by dividing PITIA (monthly principal, interest, taxes, insurance, and association dues) by the gross monthly rent.
+We also have a No DSCR program which can be very beneficial for Air BNB / VRBO or short-term rental properties.

 Here are some of the other benefits: